 Internet addiction may be a symptom of other disorders rather than a primary disorder.
 Internet addiction coexists with several other serious mental health problems.
-Those with an internet addiction often have depression from mild all the way to serious.
-Anxiety is a common co-morbidity and may be of the generalized, over-anxious, variety or the social phobia type.
+Those with internet addiction often have depression from mild all the way to serious.
+Anxiety is a common co-morbidity and may be of the generalized, over-anxious, variety, or the social phobia type.

 Among those with excessive internet usage, alcohol and marijuana abuse is common.
 Addictions travel in flocks and switching one addiction for another is commonly reported in recovery circles.

 Internet addiction is not yet a recognized disorder in the DSM.
-One variation Internet Gaming Disorder has been proposed for further study.
+One variation, Internet Gaming Disorder has been proposed for further study.
 The mental health community is still not quite sure how to understand this internet addiction thing.

 Internet addiction may be another of those catch-all groups that are really a set of similar symptoms that represent several distinct disorders.
-A cough can be a symptom of many illnesses and what if excessive internet usage is really a symptom of many differing mental health disorders?
+A cough can be a symptom of many illnesses and what if excessive internet usage is really a symptom of many different mental health disorders?

 Three variations of internet addiction appear likely